rtfmkiesel/geopipe/README.md

 # geopipe
-A tool to take domains from `stdin` and output them to `stdout` if have they at least one IP address inside the selected country.
+A tool to take domains from `stdin` and output them to `stdout` if have they at least one IP address inside the specified country.

 ## Requirements
 You will need a `GeoLite2` database file.
 This database is free and can be downloaded [here](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data).
 License agreements of [MaxMind](https://maxmind.com) apply.
 Parse the path to this file via the `-f` option or with the environment variable `MMDB`.